OptimusCrime/modx-development-docker/README.md

 make stop
 ```

-We also provide a command to [build the transport file](https://docs.modx.com/revolution/2.x/getting-started/installation/git-installation#GitInstallation-RuntheBuild).
-This is necessary to do before you can run the MODX setup.
-You only need to run this if you do not have the `core.transport.zip` file in your package directory.
+We also provide a command for [building the transport file](https://docs.modx.com/revolution/2.x/getting-started/installation/git-installation#GitInstallation-RuntheBuild).
+This is necessary to do before you can run the MODX setup if you do not already have the `core.transport.zip` file in your package directory.
 This command also copies `ht.access` to `.htaccess`.
 Note that this command takes some time to finish.
 Run it with:

 ```
 make prepare